-Use car seat identification stickers save valuable time for emergency medical personnel.
+Use a car seat identification sticker to save valuable time for emergency response personnel.

 TIKE (Toddler Info Kept for Emergencies) Stickers

 The TIKE (Toddler Info Kept for Emergencies) project provides child safety stickers to be placed on the bottom or back of a child safety/booster seat to help emergency personnel identify your child if an accident disables the adults in the vehicle.
 The stickers are provided by the Ohio Council of the National Association of Insurance Women International (NAIW) and the Ohio insurance Institute (OII).